visit-dav/visit/src/doc/using_visit/Quantitative/XRayImageQuery.rst

 The topology and fields are exact duplicates of those found in the :ref:`Basic Mesh Output`.
 The impetus for including the spatial extents mesh was originally to include spatial coordinates as part of the metadata, but later on it was decided that the spatial coordinates should be promoted to be a proper Blueprint coordset.
 We then duplicated the existing topology and fields from the :ref:`Basic Mesh Output` so that the spatial extents coordset could be part of a valid Blueprint mesh, and could thus be visualized using VisIt.

+Pitfalls
+""""""""

+Despite these features being added to the X Ray Image Query to facilitate usability, there are still cases where confusion can arise.

+TODO write about and show pictures for when the view plane is behind the view frustum and thus why the spatial extents mesh will be upside down

 Visualizing with VisIt
 """"""""""""""""""""""